 There are several trainers to win the race twice.
 We’ll stick with the jockeys for now, though, and Tony McCoy is the other one to have picked up more than one win in the race.
 What makes McCoy’s wins even more impressive is that he is the only jockey to have won back-to-back races with the same horse.
 The first win for McCoy and Albertas Run came in 2010 and then again in 2011, thanks to the training of Jonjo O’Neill.
 McCoy completed his hat-trick in 2015, the same year that he decided to retire from the sport.
 That was on a horse trained by Alan King who is one of just three trainers to have only won the race once; the other two are Colin Tizzard and Nigel Twiston-Davies.

 Only Jonjo O’Neill and Willie Mullins have trained the winning horse two years in a row, with O’Neill’s victories coming courtesy of Albertas Run, the only horse to win it twice.
-Other than Paul Nicholls with 3 wins, Nicky Henderson and David Pipe are the only other trainers with two wins to their name.
+Other than Willie Mullins with 4 wins and Paul Nicholls with 3 wins, Nicky Henderson and David Pipe are the only other trainers with two wins to their name.

 CBO Rating | 8/10

 As mentioned at the start, the Stayers’ Hurdle is unquestionably the premier race of the day.
 The Ryanair Chase has plenty to recommend it, however, not least of which is the fact that winners often go on to be competitive in the Gold Cup at future festivals.
 The 2013 winner Cue Card, for example, was in line to challenge for the trophy in 2016 only to take a heavy hall three from home.
 He would have followed in the footsteps of the 2009 winner, Imperial Commander, who went on to win the Gold Cup the following year.